Buying Guide for Glue

 Gap filling is an important property of adhesives because it determines the size of the gaps that the adhesive can fill.
 The smaller the gap, the more difficult it is for the adhesive to fill.
 The adhesive must be able to flow into the gap and wet the surfaces on both sides.

-Glue is classified into water-resistant and waterproof categories.
-Water-resistant glue is designed to resist moisture to a certain degree but is not waterproof.
+Glue is classified into moisture-resistant and waterproof categories.
+Moisture-resistant glue is designed to resist moisture to a certain degree but is not waterproof.
 It is ideal for use on porous materials such as wood, paper, and cloth.
 Waterproof glue is designed to form an airtight seal and is ideal for use on non-porous materials such as metal, plastic, and glass.
+Explore our selection of glue with excellent resistance to mositure.

 Temperature Resistance